Doumiri-Ali/AI-AGENTS-Costumer-Support-demo/README.md

 The application uses configuration files to manage various aspects of the system:

-- `conf.py`: Contains environment variables and file paths for cars, bookings, and user data.
-- `conf2.py`: Manages policy rules and vector store retrieval for policy compliance and document similarity checks.
+- `conf.py`: Contains environment variables and file paths for cars, bookings, user data, manages policy rules and vector store retrieval for policy compliance and document similarity checks.

 ### Key Configuration Files
 - `company_rules.md`: Contains business rules and policies in Markdown format.